 About Mary Roy

-I am an embroidery artist based in Bridgeport, West Virginia.
-I’m originally from Boone, North Carolina, and grew up in Ravenswood, West Virginia.
-I pay homage to my Appalachian roots, impactful individuals, and love for the outdoors in my work.
-I focus on embroidering landscapes to capture the natural beauty within West Virginia, so those special places can be kept close.
-As the daughter of a seamstress, I was naturally drawn to fiber art and quickly fell in love with it.
-Being a self-taught artist, I am dedicated to learning and honing in on my craft.
+West Virginia based embroidery artist, Mary Roy, pays homage to her Appalachian roots and love for connecting places and people despite distance in her work.
+She focuses on embroidering landscapes to capture the natural beauty, so those special places can be kept close.
+As the daughter of a seamstress, she was naturally drawn to fiber art and quickly fell in love with it. being a self-taught artist, she is dedicated to learning and honing in on her craft.